Google Ad Manager – A Guide For Publishers

 • Browser (Firefox 1.0, Firefox 1.5, etc.),

-• Device category (Desktop, tablet, smartphone, etc.) and so on.
+• Device category (Desktop, tablet, smartphone, etc.).

-Reporting Features
+Reporting Features:

 Reporting Features in Google Ad Manager

-*By using key-values and reporting features together, you can gain insights into various custom parameters such as how an on a particular page performed, how an ad size 720×90 performed, and so on.
+*By using key values and reporting features together, you can gain insights into various custom parameters such as how an on a particular page performed, how an ad size 720×90 performed, and so on.

-Testing Environment
+Testing environment:

 Organizing your Ad Partners in Google Ad Manager